lahoffm/aclu-bail-reform/src/webscraper/dekalb/README.md

 ## Commands & Usage

 The following commands create a CSV file (*dekalb-\*.csv*) in the **data** folder.
 Jail records are sorted by inmate booking number.
 An inmate may have duplicate records if there are multiple charges.
+Some records may be missing due to unknown circumstances.
+Jail IDs for missing records will be logged at the end of the scrape.

 #### Default
 ```